CDCgov/Rnssp-templates-docs/content/templates/edicd10volume/_index.en.md

 * NSSP Username: NSSP ESSENCE account username
 * NSSP Password: NSSP ESSENCE account password
 * Start Date: Start date
-* End Date: End date.
-Recommended to be at least 2 weeks prior to date of running the report to account for a lag in discharge diagnosis data.
+* End Date: Recommended to be at least 2 weeks prior to date of running the report to account for a lag in discharge diagnosis data.
-* Site: Geographic region.
-Can be national, a DHHS region, or participating site.
+* Site: Geographic region, can be national, a DHHS region, or participating site.
 Automatically modified to be national.
 * Site Facility: A Facility Level ESSENCE API with the facility of interest selected.
 Overwrites site parameter to run the report for a specific facility.
 * Facility Name: Label the report with the facility name.
 * Stratification Variable: Can be one of the age, sex, race, or ethnicity classifications in ESSENCE.